SAT Exam Syllabus 2025 - Section Wise Pattern & Syllabus

 20%

-In the SAT exam syllabus for Indian students, the domains of craft and structure, information and ideas asses the reading skills whereas the domains of standard English conventions and expression of ideas assess the writing skills of the candidate.
-Above mentioned details are also presented in the SAT syllabus 2025 PDF download.
+In the SAT exam syllabus for Indian students, the domains of craft and structure, information and ideas assess the reading skills whereas the domains of standard English conventions and expression of ideas assess the writing skills of the candidate.
+The above-mentioned details are also presented in the SAT syllabus 2025 PDF download.

 SAT Syllabus for Math Section